hai-vr/documentation/docs/products/chillaxins/index.md

 ## About the DLL files

 This tool contains DLL files because NDMF depends on a [programming library](https://learn.microsoft.com/en-us/dotnet/api/system.collections.immutable?view=net-8.0) which is not available in Unity by default, and a [patching library](https://www.nuget.org/packages/Lib.Harmony).
-For convenience of installation, these DLLs is included in Chillaxins.
+For convenience of installation, these DLLs are included in Chillaxins.

 If you're concerned about safety, you can download the required DLLs on your own from Microsoft NuGet ([System.Collections.Immutable](https://www.nuget.org/packages/System.Collections.Immutable/), [Lib.Harmony](https://www.nuget.org/packages/Lib.Harmony/)).